Welcome

 traveling around the country (It's called ROAD TRIP).
 A couple other of my Charleston friends were

-note) I played with Bobby Alvarez and a band called Para Ti which was also fun.
-We played before a
+I played with Bobby Alvarez and a band called Para Ti which was also fun.
+We played before a great

 The Rudy Waltz is looking for a new place to play.
 I've played with those guys for so long it's weird not